 - PM & Vänner, Växjö

-Follow the links below to check out all the finalists' wine lists on Star Wine List.
+Follow the link below to check out the winning wine list on Star Wine List.

 The category is presented by Austrian Wine:

 Austrian Wine - 7 Elements of excitement

 Austria’s wines are now highly prized both by wine experts and wine lovers all around the world.
 As artisanal products crafted by winemakers with a special link to their land, they consistently demonstrate their potential at international blind tastings.
 There is a distinctive tension common to all these wines which should be emphasised, based on seven factors:

 1 THE CLIMATE - THE TENSION OF OPPOSITES